 White-bellied sea-eagles are common in the Townsville area and can often be seen fishing in Cleveland Bay (TCC 2007).
-Individuals may well occur and feed above or within the TOT Development site (Figure 37).
+Individuals may well occur and feed above or within the TOT Development site (Figure 39).

-Figure 37.
+Figure 39.
 Records of White-bellied sea-eagles in the Townsville region (from Birds Australia 2007).

 The most significant threat to White-bellied sea-eagle populations is habitat destruction, which results in the loss of nesting sites and therefore declines in reproductive success.
 Other direct and indirect effects include poisoning, deliberate shooting, eggshell thinning because of the past use of DDT, and food chain contamination by heavy metals.
-Accidental pollution as a result of TOT Development activities may cause contamination of the food chain, potentially affecting White-bellied sea eagles through marine prey species.
+Accidental pollution as a result of TOT Development activities may cause contamination of the food chain, potentially affecting White-bellied Sea Eagles through marine prey species.
+While any loss can be considered significant, the relative scale of the TOT in comparison to other on-going activities in the areas surrounding the Development site, it is considered unlikely that the TOT Development will significantly increase existing pressures.
+Nevertheless mitigation methods should be established to minimise the potential for this impact to occur.

-White-bellied sea-eagles are listed as migratory under the EPBC Act, and are protected by the legislation in some States.
+White-bellied Sea Eagles are listed as migratory under the EPBC Act, and are protected by the legislation in some States.

-5.6.3 White-throated needletail (Hirundapus caudacutus)
+5.1.24 White-throated Needletail (Hirundapus caudacutus)

-The White-throated needletail is a large swift that breeds in central Asia and southern Siberia, and migrates to eastern and northern Australia over winter, from October to May-August.
+The White-throated Needletail is a large swift that breeds in central Asia and southern Siberia, and migrates to eastern and northern Australia over winter, from October to May-August.
 While in Australia, the birds do not breed, but can roost in trees and shrubs.

-White-throated needletails feed on flying insects, caught in flight, utilizing rising thermal currents and wind fronts usually associated with storms and bushfires.
+White-throated Needletails feed on flying insects, caught in flight, utilizing rising thermal currents and wind fronts usually associated with storms and bushfires.
 Breeding takes place only in Asia between May and August, and no breeding takes place during their winter migrations to Australia.
-Population numbers are unknown, but recent studies on a number of bird species report declines in numbers of White-throated needletails (Olsen et al. 2006).
+Population numbers are unknown, but recent studies on a number of bird species report declines in numbers of White-throated Needletails (Olsen et al. 2006).